-STEVEN'S PICKS (April)
+STEVEN'S PICKS (September)

 These are resources that I have found to be helpful, encouraging, or just plain fun.

 If God had it His way, what would your church look like?

 The New York Times bestselling author of Crazy Love challenges readers to be the Church as God intends.

 Do you want more from your church experience?

 Does the pure gospel put you in a place of awe?

 Are you ready to rethink church as you know it?